emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-The EAP methods defined in {{RFC3748}} Section 5 such as MD5-Challenge, One-Time Password (OTP), and Generic Token Card (GTC) do not derive an EMSK, and are vulnerable to on-path attacks.
+The EAP methods defined in {{RFC3748}} Section 5 such as MD5-Challenge, One-Time Password (OTP), and Generic Token Card (GTC) do not derive an Extended Master Session Key (EMSK), and are vulnerable to on-path attacks.
 The construction of the OTP and GTC methods makes this attack less relevant, as the information being sent is a one-time token.
 However, MD5-Challenge has no such safety, and TEAP